CTUAvastLab/JsonGrinder.jl/docs/src/exfunctions.md

 because it can cause type-instability in case of irregular input data and thus suffer from performance loss.
 The `store_input` argument is propagated to leaves and is used to store primarily leaf values.

-Because `JsonGrinder` supports working with missing values, each leaf extractor has `uniontypes` field which determines if it can return missing values or not, and based on this field, extractor returns appropriate data type.
+Because `JsonGrinder` supports working with missing values, each leaf extractor has `extract_missing` field which determines if it can return missing values or not, and based on this field, extractor returns appropriate data type.
-By default, `uniontypes` is true, so it supports missing values of the shelf, but we advise to set it during extractor construction according to your data because it may create unnecessarily many parameters otherwise.
+By default, `extract_missing` is true, so it supports missing values of the shelf, but we advise to set it during extractor construction according to your data because it may create unnecessarily many parameters otherwise.
 [`suggestextractor`](@ref) takes into account where missing values can be observed and where not based on statistics in schema and provides sensible default extractor.